lhcb/glossary/glossary/s.md

 # S

 **Storage Element (SE)**
 : A service at a grid site that stores data.
+For example: `CERN-USER`, `GRIDKA_MC-DST`.